 Our Investment Strategy

-- Offering security and diversification, the Stellar Income Inheritance Service commits each client’s capital to a range of investment sectors – as well as providing a regular income and relief from inheritance tax.
+- Offering security and diversification, the Stellar Income IHT Service commits each client’s capital to a range of investment sectors – as well as providing a regular income and relief from inheritance tax.

 - All of the qualifying business activities are carefully selected for both their low-risk characteristics and ability to generate a yield.
-This yield in turn should create a regular and reliable income stream that is distributed twice a year, with capital diversified across three investment sectors: Owning and Managing Hotels, Development Finance, and Bridging Finance.
+This yield in turn should create a regular and reliable income stream that is distributed twice a year, with capital diversified across three investment sectors: Owning and Managing Hotels, Residential Property Development, and Bridging Finance.

 - We set up a discretionary portfolio in each investor’s name, which then invests in a range of income-producing qualifying business activities through IHT Companies.
 The investor is the beneficial owner of the shares in these IHT Companies, which are held through a nominee, so that they keep control of their capital.

-The Stellar Income Inheritance Tax Service is carefully designed to provide real returns during an investor’s lifetime, as well as a tax-efficient legacy for their beneficiaries.
+The Stellar Income IHT Service is carefully designed to provide real returns during an investor’s lifetime, as well as a tax-efficient legacy for their beneficiaries.

-- Target Return – Please note that this is a target only and is not guaranteed.
+- Target return – please remember that this is only a target and therefore not guaranteed.
 The target return is quoted before the effect of any adviser charges which, if paid, will reduce the target return.

 - The Stellar Income IHT Service is higher risk than saving accounts and government gilts.